 The Faculty's research is organised through the Institute for Applied Ecology, the Centre for Research in Therapeutic Solutions, the Human-Centred Technology Research Centre and the National Centre for Forensic Studies.
 Our research teams collaborate with researchers around Australia and the world.
 The Faculty's researchers and HDR students hail from more than 20 countries.
 We welcome visiting researchers and research students.

-The Human-Centred Technology Research Centre endeavours to perform world-class research that puts the human user at the centre of the technology development.
+The Human-Centred Technology Research Cluster endeavours to perform world-class research that puts the human user at the centre of the technology development.
 Researchers at HCT undertake fundamental and applied research into the nature, creation and use of technology that enables people in all walks of life to take knowledgeable, well-informed and responsible actions.
 The HCT Research Centre focuses on technology research that assists humans in their life and learning, that supports them in their health and well-being, that enables them to perform and communicate better, that allows them to be more secure, and that empowers them to achieve their goals.

 The Institute for Applied Ecology undertakes world class research to improve our understanding of the environment, and enhance decision-making for natural resource management and sustainable development.

 The Biomedical Research Cluster is an interdisciplinary team of internationally recognised leaders who apply their expertise (techniques, tools, perspectives, concepts) in the development of novel therapeutic solutions using approaches not able to be delivered through single disciplines.

 The Research Cluster for Digital Inequality and Social Change (RC-disc) is built on the research strength and interest of a multi-disciplinary research group focusing on: